Swift-peak-hosting-dev/Bryan-Snaily-CAD-Integration-NO-LONGER-UPDATEDed/README.md

 ## Important Information

-Please note that we can only provide support for custom scripts if they are open source.
-We do not offer assistance for custom scripts, particularly in cases of errors or issues related to the placement of exports in such scripts.
+Please take note that our support is exclusively available for open-source custom scripts.
+We do not provide assistance for proprietary scripts, especially in cases involving errors or issues related to the placement of exports within such scripts.
 Our support is limited to open-source scripts or those included in the default QuickBlox (QB) setup.

 ### Limitations on Custom Scripts Support

-We insist on not offering support for custom scripts that are not open source.
-If you encounter any problems with custom scripts, especially those related to errors or export placement, we recommend using open-source alternatives or referring to the default QuickBlox (QB) setup for assistance.
+We strongly discourage seeking support for custom scripts that are not open source.
+Should you encounter any difficulties with custom scripts, particularly those related to errors or export placement, we recommend exploring open-source alternatives or referring to the default QuickBlox (QB) setup for assistance.

 ### Contacting the Owner

-If you need support for a custom script that is open source, feel free to contact the script's owner for guidance and assistance.
+If you require support for an open-source custom script, feel free to contact the script's owner for guidance and assistance.

 Thank you for your understanding.